-Ensuring that all safety requirements are met and everything is in accordance with the procedures is a responsibility that demands one’s full attention.
+Ensuring that all safety requirements are met and following the procedures is a responsibility that demands one’s full attention.
 That’s why being a flight attendant can be a demanding and stressful occupation.
-While on board, they are responsible not only for the comfort of the passengers but even more so for their safety.
+While onboard, they are responsible not only for the passengers’ comfort but even more so for their safety.
 They need to possess the ability to stay calm even in the most disagreeable situations.

-During an emergency it’ll be the flight attendant’s composure that will help to reassure the passengers.
-With all its challenges, it simply isn’t a job for people with a fear of heights, as constant feeling of nervousness related to being in the air would be too distracting.
+During an emergency, it’ll be the flight attendant’s composure to reassure the passengers.
+With all its challenges, it simply isn’t a job for people with a fear of heights, as a constant feeling of nervousness related to being in the air would be too distracting.

 Average salary: $49,316 per year

 Requirements: You must have at least a high school diploma and be fit to perform physically demanding tasks.
 It’s necessary to complete flight attendant training and pass a criminal background check.
-Some airlines also demand that candidates are of certain height to be able to easily reach necessary equipment.
+Some airlines also demand that candidates are of a certain height to reach the necessary equipment easily.

 More information: Transport Canada – flight attendant training

-As in case of flight attendants, pilots must be able to keep continuous focus on their duties.
+As in the case of flight attendants, pilots must keep a continuous focus on their duties.
 There are different career paths you may follow after deciding to be a pilot.
 And depending on which one you choose, there may be different requirements you’ll have to meet.

-For example, if you decide to become a commercial pilot your work can involve flying during rescue missions or aerial application of agricultural materials.
-As an airline pilot you’d be responsible for transporting cargo and people.
-This job can be very taxing and with lives of so many people on your shoulders, there is no room for error.
+For example, if you decide to become a commercial pilot, your work can involve flying during rescue missions or aerial application of agricultural materials.
+As an airline pilot, you’d be responsible for transporting cargo and people.
+This job can be very taxing, and with the lives of so many people on your shoulders, there is no room for error.
 Even after hours of training and mastering all the procedures, being able to stay collected in the face of an emergency will be one of your biggest assets.

 Average salary: $68,453 per year

-Requirements: You need to possess a good understanding of physics and mathematics to join a flight training.
-After finishing it you have to acquire a licence in order to be allowed to start working in the air.
+Requirements: You need to possess a good understanding of physics and mathematics to join flight training.
+After finishing it, you have to acquire a license to start working in the air.

 More information: Air Canada Pilots Association

 Wind turbines are becoming more common as the knowledge about renewable energy increases in society.
 They work by converting wind energy into electricity.
-Wind gets stronger on higher altitudes, which is why wind turbines are generally at least 20m high, to maximise their productivity.
+The wind gets stronger at higher altitudes, so wind turbines are generally at least 20m high to maximize their productivity.
 To ensure their uninterrupted functioning, regular maintenance is necessary.

 Wind turbine technicians’ main duties revolve around maintaining equipment and making repairs.
 You’ll need to feel comfortable in high places if you want to do this job, as climbing towers to perform inspections will be one of your responsibilities.